 - Each educational institution's mission, goals, and standards for admission, progression, and graduation are preserved.

-- Each institution has met the accreditation standards of the North Central Association of Colleges and Schools and is recognized as an equal partner in the transfer initiative.
+- Each institution has met the accreditation standards of the North Central Association and is recognized as an equal partner in the transfer initiative.

 - While each degree-granting institution has developed its own general education program as part of its degree requirements, most general education objectives are similar from one institution to another.

 During the summer of 1995, a 34 semester-hour core was established as the basis for the common core of general education by the participating institutions.
 The deans hope to add courses to the common core in the future.
 Other institutions have indicated an intent to participate and will be added when they sign the articulation agreement.

 Any student who has successfully completed courses - the equivalent of grade "C" or above - identified in the articulated associated of arts general education core curriculum and who is admitted in transfer to a signatory institution: